 When you're relying on solar power to keep your Airstream charged during a trip, the question that's always in the back of your mind is, "How much power do we have left?"

-Modern Airstreams are equipped with a voltmeter that tells you the current voltage in the batteries (you'll find it on the "SeeLevel II" panel).
+Modern Airstreams are equipped with a voltmeter that tells you the current voltage in the batteries (you'll find it on the "SeeLevel II" panel in late model Airstreams).
 But a voltmeter is not very useful in determining how much usable power you have left, or how much power you're using at any given time.
 You're basically left to guess, based on your experience.
 Further, the voltage reading on a voltmeter goes up and down depending on a lot of factors (that's a whole separate blog post).
 It's like trying to weigh a cat that doesn't want to sit still.

 So, what's a solar power loving Airstreamer to do?